 25 Inexpensive Tools Every Homeowner Needs to Own

-Here are 25 inexpensive tools that should be included in every home owner’s toolbox.
+Below, you’ll discover 25 inexpensive tools that every home needs in their toolbox.

 1 – Hammer

 Used to pound and pull out nails, tap things into place, or even in some crowbar action, the hammer is one of the essential inexpensive tools every homeowner should own.
-We have owned so many hammers and finally decided to purchase a few different shapes and weights for various projects.
-I learned that having one hammer just didn’t cut it!
+But, of course, you don’t want just any hammer but one of the best hammers for sure.
+And you’ll find it very affordable as well.

-A nail set sinks the nail head below the wood’s surface, allowing you to fill up the surface hole with sand and putty so you won’t see any ugly dents afterward.
+A Nail Punch Set Tool sinks the nail head below the wood’s surface, allowing you to fill up the surface hole with sand and putty so you won’t see any ugly dents afterward.

 3 – Tape Measure

-An indispensable tool for estimating quantities of materials you’ll need for a home repair or DIY project, a tape measure can be available in many different sizes and prices
+An indispensable tool for estimating quantities of materials you’ll need for a home repair or DIY project.
+Of course, you’ll want the best tape measure at an affordable price as well.

 This tool makes sure no objects or placements are off-kilter, leaving no room for error and guesswork.
-Owning a good level is not only necessary but essential!
+Owning a good Level Tool is not only necessary but essential!
 I use one for almost every project around the home.

 5 – Utility Knife

-When we installed the wallpaper in our bathroom, this tool was essential!
+When we installed the wallpaper in our bathroom, a good utility knife was essential!
 We couldn’t have gotten the job done with it.
-This is an all-around tool with a plenty of uses ranging from prying open closed boxes to trimming carpet edges.
+More so, this is an all-around tool with plenty of uses ranging from prying open closed boxes to trimming carpet edges.

-Great for scraping paints and dried glue, a putty knife is also useful in spreading paste and, yes, putty.
+Great for scraping paints and dried glue, a good yet inexpensive putty knife is also useful in spreading paste and, yes, putty.

 7 – Philips Screwdriver

 One of the most common tools in toolboxes, a Philips screwdriver can screw and unscrew x-shaped screws.
-Every since they started adding the various bits built right into the base, I’ve been super excited.
-I made sure to own several!
+Ever since they started adding the various bits built right into the base, I’ve been super excited.
+So I made sure to own several!

 8 – Flathead Screwdriver